-All visitors and parents must report to the main school office upon entering the building.
+All visitors and parents must report to the Main school office upon entering the building.
 FASDenver strives to provide a safe environment, and this is accomplished through the following ways:

-- All parents and visitors must sign in at the main office when entering the school. - All visitors and parents must leave their valid driver's license when checking in to the building, and they must wear an identifying badge while at the school.
+- All parents and visitors must sign in at the main office when entering the school. - All visitors and parents must show their valid driver's license when checking in to the building, and they must wear an identifying badge while at the school.
 These identifying badges are provided by the Raptor system, a quick security check with the Colorado Bureau of Investigation for criminal offenders.
-Those not here on official business will be asked to leave the premises. - For security reasons, parents will be notified if a student is absent, and the parent has not notified the school. - Please enter an absence using the "Report an Absence" on the FASDenver website.
-If this is not possible, please email info@fasdenver.org and your child's teachers to notify the school of an absence. - The school grounds will be monitored before and after school while students are arriving and departing. - Siblings and preschool children are not allowed to accompany parents when they volunteer in the classroom unless they have special permission from the teacher. - Children who are not FASDenver students are considered visitors and must always be accompanied by a parent or adult. - Potential and current FASDenver parents are welcome to observe a class.
-(At times, visitation may not be possible due to COVID protocols.) - Visitors who fail to abide by school guidelines for visitors may be requested to leave school property and may be subject to future restrictions regarding school visits.
+Those not here on official business will be asked to leave the premises. - For security reasons, parents will be notified if a student is absent, and the parent has not notified the school. - Please enter an absence using the "Report an Absence" on the FASDenver website only.
+If this is not possible due to an emergency, please email info@fasdenver.org to notify the school of the absence. - The school grounds will be monitored before and after school while students are arriving and departing. - Siblings and preschool children are not allowed to accompany parents when they volunteer in the classroom unless they have special permission from the teacher. - Children who are not FASDenver students are considered visitors and must always be accompanied by a parent or adult. - Potential and current FASDenver parents are welcome to observe a class. - Visitors who fail to abide by school guidelines may be requested to leave school property and may be subject to future restrictions regarding school visits.
 Law enforcement may also be contacted.